Fegea/Traductor-converter/README.md

 - Angular v12.0.5
 - Electron v13.0.1
 - Electron Builder v22.10.5

-With this sample, you can:

-- Run your app in a local development environment with Electron & Hot reload
-- Run your app in a production environment
-- Package your app into an executable file for Linux, Windows & Mac

-/!\ Hot reload only pertains to the renderer process.
-The main electron process is not able to be hot reloaded, only restarted.

 /!\ Angular 12.x CLI needs Node 11 or later to work correctly.